i-MSCP/plugins/incubator/SpamAssassin/roundcube-plugins/markasjunk2/README.md

 **sa_blacklist:** This driver adds the sender address of a spam message to the users blacklist (or whitelist of ham messages) Requires SAUserPrefs plugin

+**amavis_blacklist:** This driver adds the sender address of a spam message to the users blacklist (or whitelist of ham messages) Requires Amacube plugin.
+Driver by Der-Jan

 **sa_detach:** If the message is a Spamassassin spam report with the original email attached then this is detached and saved in the Inbox, the spam report is deleted